 These two extremely dangerous indoor pollutants are easy and affordable to test for with home detection monitors you can pick up at any hardware store.

 Radon is an odorless, invisible gas that occurs naturally in soil and rock.
 It can be found in 1 out of every 15 homes, and is the leading cause of lung cancer in non-smokers.
-Testing for radon can only be done with a specialized radon testing kit available at hardware stores everywhere, and just may save your life.
+Testing for radon can only be done with a specialized radon testing kit available online and at hardware stores everywhere, and just may save your life.

 Carbon monoxide is also odorless and invisible, but it usually comes from a car left idling in the garage, or a faulty gas-powered stove or heater.
 It can only be detected with a special carbon monoxide detector.
 If you have a gas or propane stove, or a home heated with gas or oil, a carbon monoxide detector is as important to your home safety as a smoke detector (and costs about the same).

 3. Ventilate Daily